ppetrovtv/pine_script_docs/source/essential/Drawings.rst

 .. note:: On TradingView charts, a complete set of *Drawing Tools* allows users to create and modify drawings using mouse actions.
 While they may look similar to drawing objects created with Pine code, they are essentially different entities.
-  Drawing objects created from Pine code cannot be modified with mouse actions.
+  Drawing objects created using Pine code cannot be modified with mouse actions.

 The new line and label drawings in Pine v4 allow you to create indicators with more sophisticated visual components, like pivot points, support/resistance levels,